 Meet Our Team

 How long you have worked at the zoo?
-Four years at Chester Zoo, 18 years working with animals.
+Five years at Chester Zoo, 18 years working with animals.

 What species do you look after?
 I manage the twilight team which oversees a diverse collection of species which include the following species; red panda, giant anteater, dwarf mongoose, two-toed sloth, naked mole rats, meerkat, aardvark, Rodrigues fruit bat and Visayan warty pigs to name a few.